-Oven Baked Hard Boiled Eggs in a Muffin Tin
+How to Make Hard Boiled Eggs in the Oven Using a Muffin Tin

 I have been cooking for well over forty years and even with all this experience you’d think I could make perfect hard boiled eggs.
 Not!
 Not, that is, until I finally decided to make hard boiled eggs in the oven.

 You might think this is a bit strange, but stay with me, this is a very simple recipe for all levels of cooks with the results being perfection every time.

 Truth be told, many cooks swear by the boil method.
 And, I say, if it works for you great.
 But for me, I’ve never found the boil method to work for me–at least not consistently.

 One of the reasons might be that you have to “age” your eggs about three weeks for the boil method to work successfully.
 That is because “new” eggs (less than three weeks old) usually don’t boil up and peel as expected.
 Here’s the reason why: The Hard Truth About Boiled Eggs.

 Also, in most cases, you have to add vinegar or baking soda to help the eggs peel better.
 For me, I don’t want to add anything to my eggs that might give them an “off” taste.
 Call me a purist.

 The truth is, when you make hard boiled eggs in the oven, you can buy your eggs the same day and bake them as soon as you get home.
 And, there’s nothing you have to add to make them peel better.